 - Covered beverages should have a cap or a securely fitted lid.

-- Library staff has the right to direct patrons to immediately remove any food and beverages that do not conform to this policy in library staff’s sole judgment.
+- Library staff has the right to direct patrons to immediately remove any food and beverages that do not conform to this policy in the library staff’s sole judgment.

 - Patrons bringing food and beverages into the library are responsible for disposing of empty containers and trash in appropriate receptacles, they must clean up any spills or messes they create, and they must bring any more serious damage to the attention of library staff immediately.

-Damage caused by food/drinks will be assessed on a case by case basis.
+Damage caused by food/drinks will be assessed on a case-by-case basis.